 While you can use WordPress in another language, you should always configure it to speak the language of your visitors.If it's completely blank, it means that your WordPress site doesn't have any schema markup added.
 Once you have an XML sitemap file, we recommend that you submit it to Google Search Console so that you can access additional data on the status of your WordPress site.
-However, web designers should be aware of the fact that WordPress is not a plug-and-play solution for their SEO goals.
+However, web designers should be aware that WordPress is not a plug-and-play solution for their SEO goals.
 Since version 5.7, WordPress comes with a basic tool to make it easier to detect and move to HTTPS.

 Thanks to WordPress SEO, you spend a lot of time and effort on the content of your site and make sure that readers can find it through search engines.
 These links help create authority that affects your rankings since the link juice is moved away from the link page.A great way to instantly check how well your WordPress site is optimized is to do a quick SEO audit of WordPress.
 Your permalink settings define the format that your page and post URLs will take, which can significantly impact WordPress SEO.
-On the other hand, if you want a little extra help optimizing your site and its content, you can benefit from using WordPress SEO plugins.To clarify, WordPress can be beneficial when it comes to SEO, however, it is not a magic system that allows you to bypass the strategy and implementation of SEO to rank your content.
-In short, speed is an essential part of WordPress SEO and a big part of the overall user experience.
+On the other hand, if you want a little extra help optimizing your site and its content, you can benefit from using WordPress SEO plugins.To clarify, WordPress can be beneficial when it comes to SEO; however, it is not a magic system that allows you to bypass the strategy and implementation of SEO to rank your content.